 - Fly repellent.

-It's wise to check first before pulling up with a truck full of feed or bedding.
+Feed and Bedding It’s wise to check first before pulling up with a truck full of feed or bedding.
 The rescue you plan to donate to may have a special need for Senior feed, or straw or peat moss, rather than regular shavings.

 - Bags of sweet feed or pellets. (as mentioned above, check first to see which type would be most welcomed)